Manjari Makijany

-Manjari Makijany is an Indian writer, director and producer who works on American and Hindi films.
-She is best known for her award-winning short films, The Last Marble (2012) and The Corner Table (2014).
+Manjari Makijany is an Emmy Nominated Indian-born filmmaker based between Los Angeles and Sydney who works on American Film and Hindi films.
+She is best known for directing the Netflix original feature film Skater Girl (2021) and the Disney Channel original movie Spin (2021).
+She directed several short films like her award-winning shorts, The Last Marble (2012), The Corner Table (2014) and I See You (2017) before venturing into feature filmmaking.

 Early life

-Makijany is the daughter of Bollywood actor Mac Mohan and cousin of actress Raveena Tandon.
+Manjari Makijany is the daughter of Bollywood actor Mac Mohan, cousin of actress Raveena Tandon and Aunt of Rasha Thadani.
+She did her schooling from Jamnabai Narsee School, Juhu and Graduation from Jai Hind College.